-The goal of the breadth requirement is to be prepared as a generalist in psychology so that you can communicate with and possibly collaborate with psychologists in different major areas of the field.
+The goal of the breadth requirement (see section A.4 in the main guidelines) is to be prepared as a generalist in psychology so that you can communicate with and possibly collaborate with psychologists in different major areas of the field.
 400-level courses cannot be applied to the 12 credits of breadth requirement, unless the student has successfully petitioned for such to the cognitive area faculty.
 No more than 6 credits of independent studies can be counted towards breadth requirements.

-Students should be communicating regularly with their advisor while working out their plans for how they will meet the requirements.
-The cognitive faculty as a whole must approve this plan no later than the end of the first semester for the student's second year.
+Students should be communicating regularly with their adviser while working out their plans for how they will meet the requirements.